eventnetusa/eventnet/src/_work/hcsc.md

   * Average **24&nbsp;**enrollment applications initiated per day
 content_section:
   - text_block_markdown: >-
-      When Affordable Care Act (ACA) launched in 2013, HCSC teamed with EventNetUSA to expand its brand reach, increase key retail partner relationships and find and enroll eligible consumers into the government’s new ACA Plans.
+      When Affordable Care Act (ACA) launched, HCSC teamed with EventNetUSA to expand its brand reach, increase key retail partner relationships and find and enroll eligible consumers into the government’s new ACA Plans.

       To ensure reach and depth of knowledge about HCSC’s ACA offerings,